 - Flexible and easy to use.

-Our personal favorite for linseed wood sealants is the ones from Furniture Clinic.
+My personal favorite for linseed wood sealants is the one from Furniture Clinic.
 Besides the affordable price range, it has a quick-drying attribute that requires a well-ventilated area.

 If you’re not a fan of artificial aesthetics , furniture wax is the best sealing agent for charred wood.
 It enhances the material’s natural appearance without the risk of toxic exposure.
 Since this product doesn’t penetrate deep, it’s more geared for the sheen.